Arterial anastomoses of the upper extremity

 There is a vast network of anastomotic vessels in the scapular and shoulder regions of the upper limb.
 They are perfectly positioned to provide surrogate blood supply in instances of vascular compromise.
 The branches of the scapular anastomoses come from the subclavian artery and the axillary artery.
 Those of the shoulder are derived from the different segments of the axillary artery.

 Around the surgical neck of the humerus and the glenohumeral joint, there are anastomotic contributions coming from the second and third part of the axillary artery.
 The acromial branch of the thoraco-acromial artery (2nd part of axillary artery) travels superolaterally towards the acromion.
 At the acromion of the scapula, it meets the acromial branches of the circumflex humeral arteries (3rd part of axilla) and the suprascapular artery too for its anastomosis.

 Both profunda brachii and the brachial artery give important branches that form the elbow anastomoses.
-On the posterior of the shaft of the humerus, profunda brachii branches into a middle and a radial recurrent artery.
+On the posterior aspect of the shaft of the humerus, profunda brachii branches into a middle and a radial collateral artery.
 The brachial artery gives off a superior ulnar collateral artery (about 1-2 cm below profunda brachii) and an inferior ulnar collateral artery (about 1 cm above the medial supracondylar ridge).

 The wrist and hand receives arterial supply from three anastomosing sources: the radial artery, the ulnar artery and the interosseous arteries.
 The anterior interosseous artery communicates with the posterior interosseous artery through a hiatus in the distal part of the interosseous membrane.
 The vessel continues distally before bifurcating at the level of the lunate bone.